codepath/android_guides/Loading-Contacts-with-Content-Providers.md

 				null, // the selection args (none)
 				null // the sort order (default)
 		);

-		Cursor c = cursorLoader.loadInBackground();
+                // This should probably be run from an AsyncTask Cursor c = cursorLoader.loadInBackground();
 		if (c.moveToFirst()) {
 			do {